huskeypm/poissonnernstplanck/README.md

 ** Data analysis in Paraview

-After each run, the flux density, concentration and electric potential data are stored in corresponding ".pvd" files,these files can be opened in Paraview.
+After each run, the flux density, concentration and electric potential data are stored in corresponding ".pvd" files, these files can be opened in Paraview.

 All surface integrations in Paraview are accomplished fist by an "Slice" operationa and then by the "Integrate Variables" filter.